AlNuN/AlNuN/README.md

 My name is Matheus Alves Nunes from Brazil (🇧🇷).
 I'm a Jr. web developer with focus in front-end technologies.

-My main programming language is JavaScript and I like to work with React, Next and Node.
+My main programming language is JavaScript and I like to work with React and Vue.

 I love music, and playing my favourite songs in the guitar :guitar: is a refuge for me.